Do Indian hires really need N2? Field reality

 Guide to Japanese Level Requirements for Hiring

-• List specific situations and frequency of Japanese use at work
+• List specific situations and how often Japanese is used in the job

-• Confirm the company’s official language and team language mix
+• Check the company's official language and the team's language mix

-• Recheck tasks assumed to "require Japanese" (many can actually be done in English)
+• Recheck tasks assumed to require Japanese (many can actually be handled in English)

 Step 2: Separate minimum and ideal levels

-• Minimum: Basic Japanese needed to do the job (e.g., N3 + basic business email)
+• Minimum line: The minimum Japanese needed to perform the job (e.g., N3 + basic business email)

-• Ideal: Japanese to work independently and complete tasks (e.g., N2 + technical terms)
+• Ideal line: Japanese enough to work independently and complete the job (e.g., N2 + technical terms)

-Step 3: Manage legal and practical requirements separately
+Step 3: Manage legal and operational requirements separately

-• Practical requirement: Varies by role; some positions are fine with N3
+• Operational requirement: Varies by role.
+Some positions are fine with N3

 Related articles